RoryHemmings/CAN-spy/docs/report.md

 ### CAN Requirements

 Creating a CAN bus from scratch is actually rather complicated and requires a couple pieces of specialized hardware.
 A CAN bus is composed of two lines `canh` and `canl`.
-To write data to these lines, you need both a CAN controller and a CAN tranceiver.
+To write data to these lines, you need both a CAN controller and a CAN transceiver.

 The CAN controller is responsible for converting packets into bitstreams and vice-versa.
 It also buffers received bits until they form full packets.
 Few microcontrollers have these built-in, so you generally need a standalone controller.
 One such controller is the MCP2515 which operates at 5v and has an SPI interface.
 It also triggers a hardware interrupt whenever it receives a packet which is incredibly convenient on the software side.